Minibatch and Local SGD: Algorithmic Stability and Linear Speedup in Generalization: Generalization of Minibatch SGD

-\begin{remark} We note that similar stability bounds involving $F_S(\bw_k)$ were developed for the vanilla SGD~\citep{lei2020fine}.
+\end{theorem} \begin{remark}[Explanation and comparison] A property of these stability bounds is that they involve the empirical risks of $\bw_k$, which would be small since we are minimizing the empirical risk by stochastic optimization algorithms.
+Similar stability bounds involving $F_S(\bw_k)$ were developed for the vanilla SGD~\citep{lei2020fine}.
 Their argument needs to distinguish two cases according to whether the algorithm chooses a particular example at each iteration.
 This argument does not work for the minibatch SGD since we draw $b$ examples per iteration, and we can draw the particular example several times.
-We bypass this difficulty by introducing the \emph{expectation-variance decomposition} and self-bounding property into the stability analysis based on a reformulation of minibatch SGD~\citep{kuzborskij2018data,lei2020fine,feldman2019high}. \end{remark} \begin{remark} A notable property of these stability bounds is that they involve the empirical risks of $\bw_k$.
-Our key idea is to use the smoothness of loss functions to replace the Lipschitz constant in the existing stability bounds with $F_S(\bw_k)$, following the idea of \citep{kuzborskij2018data,lei2020fine}.
-Since we are minimizing the empirical risks by optimization algorithms, it is reasonable to assume that $\ebb\big[F_S(\bw_k)\big]$ would be much smaller than the Lipschitz constant.
-In this case, our stability bounds would be much smaller than those involving $G$.
-For example, if $\ebb[F_S(\bw_k)]=O(k^{-\alpha})$ with $\alpha\in[0,1]$, then Eq. \eqref{on-average-c} implies $\frac{1}{n}\sum_{m=1}^{n} \ebb\big[\|\bw_{t+1}-\bw_{t+1}^{(m)}\|_2^2\big]=O\big(\big(\frac{t}{n^2}+\frac{1}{nb}\big)\sum_{k=1}^{t}\eta_k^2k^{-\alpha}\big)$.
-It is clear that the bound in Eq. \eqref{on-average-b} is a decreasing function of $b$.
-Since increasing $b$ would speedup the optimization process~\citep{cotter2011better}, one expects increasing $b$ also boosts the decay of excess population risks.
+We bypass this difficulty by introducing the \emph{expectation-variance decomposition} and self-bounding property into the stability analysis based on a reformulation of minibatch SGD~\citep{kuzborskij2018data,lei2020fine,feldman2019high}.
+We refer the readers to Remark \ref{rem:novelty} for the detailed discussions on the novelty of our analysis.